Kyrio · Kids allowance app

 Parents pay when parents pay — no automated transfers

-Kyrio doesn’t touch your bank account, doesn’t ask for your kid’s social security number, and doesn’t send real money automatically.
+Kyrio doesn’t touch your bank account, doesn’t ask for your kid’s social security number, and doesn’t send real money.
 When a reward gets redeemed, you get a notification.
 You pay cash, Venmo them, transfer to their savings account — however you normally do it.

 This is a feature, not a bug.
 Most families don’t need another fintech intermediary.
-They need a ledger the whole family trusts.
+They need a shared points-and-rewards system the whole family trusts.
 That’s what this is.

 The best allowance rewards aren’t always money